BigOokie/SkiPi/README.md

 Once you have the folder and its contents on your computer back it up and name it meaningfully (so you know which node it came from).

+## Setup OpenDNS
+For my DIY setup, i use a Ubiquiti EdgeRouterX as the Router.
+It’s a pretty neat bit of gear - but there is a lesrning curve.
+I’ve set mine up to force all requests to be lassed through OpenDNS, and prevent access to other DNS provoders via firewall rules.

+The process used for this is described well in this [Youtube Video](https://youtu.be/YYwL6-n0qrU).
+The video uses a different DNS provider - just substitute their DNS server IPs for OpenDNS.

+You can then use OpenDNS dashboard to setup site restriction policies to deny access to specific classes of sites.

 ## Further Reading
 The following are a list of additional reading that will no doubt help you in the setup: